 What to do when your financially unstable husband doesn’t care about paying bills and debts or saving money?

 Living with financially unstable husband can be overwhelming, stressful and depressing.
-The situation leaves you – the wife, to think about bills, rent or mortgage, the education of the children, the grocery shopping and paying off debts you both took.
+The situation forces you to be the one that has to think about bills, rent or mortgage, the education of the children, the grocery shopping and paying off debts you both took.

 I am far away from the idea that the man has to earn all the money in the household and to provide finances for absolutely everything.
-However, marriage is a partnership and just like in it every partner has to chip n with his/her share.
+However, marriage is a partnership and just like in any other partnership, you both must chip in with your share.

-That share could be money, but it is as well housework, looking after the kids, communicating, showing love and respect and at least another 100 things more.
+That share could be money, but it is also housework, looking after the kids, communicating, showing love and respect and another 100 other things.

 How does a financially unstable husband look like?